How to Generate PDF in ASP.NET Using C#

 3.1 Using Visual Studio

 It provides the search box to show the list of packages from the NuGet website.
-In the package manager, we need to search for the keyword "IronPDF", as in the screenshot below.
+In the NuGet Package Manager, search for the keyword "IronPDF", as in the screenshot below.

-In the above image, we can see the list of the related search items.
-We need to select the required option to install the package to the solution.
+In the above image, it shows the list of the related search items.
+Select the required option to install the package to the solution.

 3.2 Using the Visual Studio Command-Line